Using Your Unused Vacation Days

 Explore the Arts & Culture

 At the Ponce de Leon’s Fountain of Youth Archaeological Park, archaeologists are still digging and uncovering artifacts.
 Be sure to climb the observation tower for a commanding view of the marsh and grounds where Spanish explorer Pedro Menendez came ashore and celebrated the first mass and Thanksgiving.
-Throughout the open-air grounds, reenactors demonstrate the various day-to-day activities of the earliest inhabitants in the area.
+Throughout the open-air grounds, living history interpreters demonstrate the various day-to-day activities of the earliest inhabitants in the area.

 A trip to the St. Augustine Pirate and Treasure Museum is both exhilarating and educational.
 The museum houses some of the most amazing treasures and authentic pirate artifacts collected from centuries of shipwrecks.
-Pirate reenactors and tour guides both educate and entertain kids of all ages.
+Pirate living history interpreters and tour guides both educate and entertain kids of all ages.

 Vacations have always been about spending time with the family, connecting with each other, and enjoying activities together.
 They still are.
 And on Florida’s Historic Coast, you’ll find lots of ways to make the most of the time you have with an extended vacation this fall.